Learning nonnegative matrix factorizations from compressed data: Compressed problems with reliable solutions

 where $c_\lambda = \max(2/\lambda, 6, 2\lambda + 2).$ \end{theorem}

-We note that this and further results do not require the data matrix to have an exact nonnegative low rank $r$ as in Theorem~\ref{thm:exact-two-sided} (although if it is, the first term in the bound for the loss vanishes).
-Before we start the proof, let us recall a simple corollary of the Pythagorean theorem and the triangle inequality to be used several times below: for any matrices $\X, \Y$ and a projection operator $P_\A$,
+Before we start the proof, let us recall a simple corollary of the Pythagorean theorem and the triangle inequality to be used several times below: for any matrices $\X, \Y$ and a projection operator $P_{\A^T}$,

 Indeed, this follows from

 \begin{proof}[Proof of Theorem~\ref{thm:oneside_penalty}]

 First, note that